crossbario/autobahn-python/doc/python/index.rst

 *Autobahn WebSockets for Python* provides an implementation of the WebSockets protocol which can be used to build WebSockets clients and servers.

-The implementation is compliant to the latest `protocol draft <http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-10>`_.
+The implementation is compliant to the WebSockets `protocol draft version 13 <http://tools.ietf.org/html/draft-ietf-hybi-thewebsocketprotocol-13>`_, and supports draft versions starting from 10.

    * usable for clients and servers
    * easy to use basic API